Fornication/Arkays-Commandment/README.md

 	- Navigate to your install folder for Arkay's Commandment -> open the 'Tools' folder -> copy the folder there called 'Stock Game'
 	- Navigate back to your install folder where the 'Tools' Folder exists, and paste your 'Stock Game' folder
-	- This will add all the relevant ENB files directly into your stock game directory where SkyrimSE.exe is located and is all you have to do.
+	- This will add all the relevant ENB files directly into your stock game directory where SkyrimSE.exe is located
+	- Launch Mod Organizer.
+On the left side of the screen, expand the 'ENB (Optional - ReadME for Instructions)' tab and enable each mod in this section.
+Enable these mods in order from top to bottom.

 - If you choose to add the ENB but want to disable it temporarily, you have the option to.
 Open the ENB GUI [shift+enter], click 'useEffect' to toggle it off and then press 'Save Configuration' on the top left.